 - It’s faster and better at killing microbes than chlorine.

-Ozone is known to eliminate bacteria faster and up to 50 times more effectively than traditional disinfectants like chlorine.
+Ozone is known to eliminate bacteria faster and up to 50 times more effective than traditional disinfectants like chlorine.
 Ozone is also generated onsite, saving costs and lessening the environmental impacts of storing, transporting, and distributing chemicals.

 - Ozone is a non-thermal way to control pathogens and microbes in food processing.